NYULibraries/dlts-enm/README.md

 #### Create the production website and deploy to the web server

-In the example below, it is assumed that the `dlts-enm` repo is located `$GOPATH/src/github.com/nyulibraries/dlts-enm/`
+In the example below, the `dlts-enm` repo is assumed to be located at `$GOPATH/src/github.com/nyulibraries/dlts-enm/`

 ```shell